Sponsor a child in Asia

 There are two SOS Children's Villages in the north of Kyrgyzstan, one in the capital Bishkek, the other in Cholpon Ata.

 A ninth SOS Children's Village opened in Nepal in March 2010 in Lumbini, in the west of the country.
-The SOS Children's Village consists of 15 family houses which can provide a new home for up to 150 children.
 We have been working in Nepal since the 1970s.

 Please note that child sponsorship works slightly differently in Pakistan.
 See our Pakistan page for more information.

-Since August 2009, following the climax of the civil war, SOS Children has been running a childcare centre at the huge Chettikulam refugee camp close to the city of Vavuniya in northern Sri Lanka.
-The childcare centre provides temporary shelter, education and care to around 200 children orphaned or separated from their families.
-There are five SOS Children's Villages on the island.
+Since August 2009, following the climax of the civil war, SOS Children's Villages has been running a childcare centre at the huge Chettikulam refugee camp close to the city of Vavuniya in northern Sri Lanka.
+The childcare centre provides temporary shelter, education and care to children orphaned or separated from their families.
+There are also five SOS Children's Villages on the island.

 As nearly 10% of children in Cambodia are orphans, the need for our work is great.
 We run three SOS Children’s Villages in Cambodia, including a village in Phnom Penh, the capital.